cjdbarlow/Part-One/distribution.md

       * Be filtered by the kidney
     * Highly tissue bound drugs:
       * Have a long duration of action
-      * Have a volume of distribution, prolonging their elimination
+      * Have a high volume of distribution, prolonging their elimination
       * May build up in tissues, leading to adverse effects
       e.g. Corneal deposition, lung fibrosis.
   * Protein binding is affected by: